-B. Hosting of the Provincial Championship will be set on a rotating basis through the establishment of three regional hosting Zones.
+B. Hosting of the provincial championship will be set on a rotating basis through the establishment of three regional hosting zones.

-2019 - Other 2022 - Other
+2021 - Edmonton 2022 - Calgary

-2020 - Edmonton 2023 - Edmonton
+2023 - Other 2024 - Edmonton

-2021 - Calgary 2024 - Calgary
+2025 - Calgary 2026 - Other

-- C. Each region will determine their representative to Provincials at each tier. - D. Regions must declare an intent to participate in the Provincial Tournament by May 2.
-Determination of Tournament structure will be made following the May 1 registration deadline.

-- E. For representation/participation in any tier, the draw will be confirmed after the May 1 deadline and the number of teams is determined, and will either be a 12-game Oregon draw for 8 teams, or will be three pools of three to accommodate the host team.
-The structure will be approved by the Rugby Commissioners, in consultation with the ASAA Executive Director/Senior Assistant Director.
-The Provincial playoff structure will be as follows:
+- C. Each region will determine their representative to provincials at each tier - D. Regions must declare an intent to participate in the provincial tournament by May 2.
+Determination of tournament structure will be made following the May 1 registration deadline. - E. For representation/participation in any tier, the draw will be confirmed after the May 1 deadline and the number of teams is determined, and will either be a 12-game Oregon draw for 8 teams, or will be three pools of three to accommodate the host team.
+The structure will be approved by the Rugby Commissioners, in consultation with the ASAA Executive Director or Senior Assistant Director.
+The provincial playoff structure will be as follows:

-- 1. North West

-- 5. Central